urturn/urturn-expression-api/README.md

 ## 1.2.12
 ADDED: UT.Image deal with SVG both in input and output.
+FIXED: post.navigate('browse') open link in new window/tab but without being
+       stuck by pop-up blockers.

 ## 1.2.10
 UPDATED: The handling of post.note property changed.